Alcohol and erections don’t mix.

 Painting the town red is not only a sure-fire way to treat yourself to a cracking hangover, but it may also come at an unexpected cost.

-Whereas a night of binge drinking may cause erectile dysfunction in the short term, sustained drinking may lead to more severe, long-term complications for you and your erections.
+So, we’ve established that a night of binge drinking may cause erectile dysfunction in the short term.
+But what about the long term?
+As you might have guessed, prolonged drinking may lead to more severe, long-term complications for you and your erections.

 Long-term effects of alcohol on erections

 The UK Chief Medical Officers' (CMO) low-risk drinking guidelines suggest drinking no more than 14 units a week - which is roughly equivalent to 6 beers.
 Anything beyond this is excessive.

 Long-term, chronic abuse of alcohol can cause damage to nerve function, which can lead to a more permanent form of erectile dysfunction.

 The nerve damage caused by excessive alcohol consumption is known as alcoholic neuropathy.

 Alcoholic neuropathy occurs because alcoholism causes vitamin B deficiency.
 Alcohol decreases vitamin B absorption in the intestine and reduces the stores of vitamin B found in the liver.